Posted on Leave a comment

 If all that is ready, let’s go straight to the build.

 Part 1.
-The Fuselage
+A Wing

 Prepare the parts and assemble them as shown in the pictures